sophia-yang424/hello-world-practice/README.md

 * [Acknowledgements](#acknowledgements)

   ### Description
-  This project is for Hello World 2023.
-This consists of a poker game and an AI that is trained with the data after a player plays the poker game.
-The AI will try to guess the human player's hand.
+  This project is for Hello World Hackathon 2023 at Purdue University.
+The prorgam runs poker game with two players.
+While two players play the game, the program collects playing data.
+The data is used to train deep learning model that predicts player's hand from their actions during poker game.
+This model can be used to as a part of AI poker bot in the future work.
 This was created using java, python, and

 ## Getting Started